-Leadership Circle is proud to announce our six 2017 Grant Proposal Finalists!
+The six 2017 Grant Applicant finalists presented their proposals to Leadership Circle members at the Annual Luncheon on April 19th.
 These proposals include research initiatives, cutting-edge technology and clinical programs and services.
 The competition for funding is greater than ever before with the Requested Amount increased to $150,000!
-Leadership Circle members will collectively vote and rank these proposals for funding at the annual luncheon on April 19, 2017, held at the Arizona Country Club.

 Applicant: Mary Callaway, NICU Clinical Educator

 We request support to implement a “Let’s Go Home” program geared towards preparing families to care for their medically fragile children at home.
 Phoenix Children’s Hospital takes care of the most complex patients in the state.
 Our families live and learn with us how best to care for their child.
 The time children spend with healthcare providers is a mere fraction compared to the time receiving care at home.
 Currently nurses at the bedside provide this education between caring for several patients on the floor.

 Our project will have impact on the delivery of complex care for children in their home.
 In addition, the program will enhance parent comfort in providing care for their medically fragile children.
 A structured program will allow us to ensure consistent education, track the impact of the interventions on readmission rates, length of stay and patient outcomes.
 One criterion for success will be no delays in discharge due to need for parents to learn complex care.
 Another short term goal will be a decrease in readmission rates of less than 2 weeks.
 Long term changes will be the ability to provide education which will be fiscally responsible in the new healthcare arena while enhancing the patient experience.
 Evaluations will guide our continued efforts in preparing patients and families for discharge as well as determining future needs for a growing number of medically complex children in our community.
 In addition, we will utilize findings to develop interventions which will decrease the number of ED visits and readmissions.